MatrixNorm/knowts/linux/UEFI/story.md

 > In `search.fs_uuid 6f6abe60...6fe5 root hd1,gpt2` why both `gpt2` and UUID are present? `gpt2` means second partition sdb2, right?
 Then why there is also UUID of file system on this partition.
 It seems redundant.

-Here is the state of UEFI Boot Manager:
+Here is the state of UEFI Boot Manager after changing BBS priorities.
+Note change in boot order.

 ```
 >efibootmgr -v